fares-ahmed7/Hotel-Booking-Cancellation-Prediction-System/README.md

-# 🏨 Hotel Booking Cancellation Prediction
+# 🏨 Hotel Booking Cancellation Prediction System

 An end-to-end Machine Learning project that predicts whether a hotel booking will be canceled before check-in.